Atlanta Falcons vs. Jacksonville Jaguars NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

+- Sunday's total is 11.8 points higher than the combined 33.7 PPG average of the two teams.

-- The two teams combine to score 33.7 points per game, 12.8 less than the total in this contest.
+- The 55 points per game these two squads have surrendered to opponents this season are 9.5 more than the 45.5 total in this contest.

-- These two squads surrender a combined 55 points per game, 8.5 more than this contest's over/under.

-- Falcons games this season feature an average total of 48.0 points, a number 1.5 points higher than Sunday's over/under.

 Falcons stats and trends

-- The Falcons have been favored by 1 point or more four times this season and covered the spread in one of them.
+- The Falcons have been favored by 2.5 points or more three times this season and covered the spread in one of them.

-- Atlanta's games this year have hit the over on five of 10 set point totals (50%).
+- Atlanta's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).

-- Atlanta is 2-2 against the spread and 3-1 overall this season when the team notches more than 26.2 points.
+- Atlanta is 2-2 against the spread and 3-1 overall in games when it records more than 26.2 points.

-- In games that Atlanta churns out more than 363.1 yards, the team is 2-2 against the spread and 3-1 overall.
+- When Atlanta picks up more than 363.1 yards, the team is 2-2 against the spread and 3-1 overall.

 - This year, the Falcons have turned the ball over 17 times, 12 more than the Jaguars' takeaways (5).